romanpauk/dingo/test/matrix/README.md

 `backend x detection_mode x constructor_shape`

-Known unsupported backend/mode/shape cells remain in that product and generate skipped tests with their limitation reason.
+Known unsupported and compiler-conditioned backend/mode/shape cells remain in that product with their limitation reason.
 Dependency shapes own limitations that apply to their carrier/decorator combinations, so optional and variant value recovery are explicit without disabling supported reference forms.
+The shape probe records the Clang/MSVC conversion-instantiation limitation only for the affected outer wrapper structures.
 Representative nested standard and user-defined forwarding wrappers document the outer-wrapper recovery limitation.
 An unconstrained forwarding wrapper also records the separate shape-detection limitation caused by accepting the opaque